GNOME/tinysparql/docs/reference/libtracker-sparql/security.md

 Particularly, requests on a D-Bus endpoint happening through the portal from a sandboxed process have all SERVICE access restricted.

-Tracker developers encourage that all access to endpoints created on D-Bus happen through the portal, and that all HTTP endpoints validate the provenance of the requests through the [signal@EndpointHttp::block_remote_address] signal to limit access to resources.
+TinySPARQL developers encourage that all access to endpoints created on D-Bus happen through the portal, and that all HTTP endpoints validate the provenance of the requests through the [signal@EndpointHttp::block_remote_address] signal to limit access to resources.